asarebediakoR/asarebediakoR/README.md

 - 👋 Hi, I’m @asare Bediako Richmond
-- 👀 I’m interested in computational biology, protein biochemistry,drug discovery and design
+- 👀 I’m interested in Computational Biology, Protein Biochemistry,drug discovery and design
 - 🌱 Currently, a student in Bioinformatics at Rochester Institute of Technology
 - 💞️ I’m looking to collaborate with institution that aligns with my interest
 - 📫 How to reach me, - ra2551@rit.edu (+15853038678)